Kyprios (horse)

-Kyprios (foaled 18 May 2018) is an Irish Thoroughbred racehorse.
+Kyprios (foaled 18 May 2018) is a retired Irish Thoroughbred racehorse.
 He was lightly raced in his early career, winning one race from two starts in each of his first two seasons.
 As a four-year-old in 2022 he emerged as a top-class stayer, winning the Vintage Crop Stakes and Saval Beg Stakes in Ireland before taking the Ascot Gold Cup, Goodwood Cup, Irish St. Leger and Prix du Cadran.
+He missed most of the 2023 season due to injury but won all his seven starts in 2024, including the Ascot Gold Cup, Goodwood Cup, Irish St. Leger and Prix du Cadran.
+After winning his two starts in April and May 2025, he was retired due to a recurrence of his old injury.
+He had won 17 of his 20 starts, including eight Group 1 races.
+He was ridden in all but two of his races by Ryan Moore.
+In 2022 and 2024 he was crowned European top stayer of the year at the Cartier Racing Awards.

 Background

-Kyprios is a chestnut colt with a broad white blaze and two white socks bred by the Moyglare Stud.
+Kyprios is a chestnut horse with a narrow white blaze and two white socks bred by the Moyglare Stud.
 He races in the ownership of Moyglare Stud in partnership with Coolmore Stud's Michael Tabor and Susan Magnier.
 In 2022 the horse's ownership team was joined by Georg von Opel.
 The colt was sent into training with Aidan O'Brien at Ballydoyle.

 He was from the sixteenth crop of foals sired by Galileo, who won the Derby, Irish Derby and King George VI and Queen Elizabeth Stakes in 2001.
 His other progeny include Australia, Frankel, Waldgeist, Nathaniel, New Approach, Rip Van Winkle, Found, Minding and Ruler of the World.
 Kyprios's dam, Polished Gem won one minor race from five attempts, but has been a very successful broodmare, producing several other winners including Search For A Song, Free Eagle, Sapphire (British Champions Fillies and Mares Stakes) and Custom Cut (Sandown Mile).
 Polished Gem is a daughter of the Irish 1,000 Guineas winner Trusted Partner.

 Racing career

 2020: two-year-old season

 Kyprios began his racing career in an eight and a half furlong maiden race on heavy ground at Galway Racecourse on 8 September when he started at odds of 9/4 in a seven-runner field.
 Ridden by Seamie Heffernan he settled just behind the leaders before producing a sustained late run to take the lead in the final strides and win by three quarters of a length from Lifetime Legend.
 A month later the colt was sent to England and moved up sharply in class to contest the Group 3 Zetland Stakes over ten furlongs at Newmarket Racecourse.
-With Ryan Moore in the saddle he started favourite but never looked likely to win and came home sixth of the eight runners behind Lone Eagle, beaten more than sixteen lengths by the winner.
+With Moore in the saddle he started favourite but never looked likely to win and came home sixth of the eight runners behind Lone Eagle, beaten more than sixteen lengths by the winner.